 Healthy Moves Trainer-in-Residence

-This brings movement, fitness and fun to elementary students through a seven-week trainer-in-residence program.
+This brings movement, fitness and fun to elementary students through a nine-week trainer-in-residence program.
 Due to school budget cuts in the area, many physical education programs have been eliminated, which leaves classroom teachers, many of whom have no specialized PE training, to lead PE classes.

 Healthy Moves fills the gap by working with teachers and their students to demonstrate fitness activities and provide a model that the teacher can use for PE classes.
 Healthy Moves provides fitness formats that can be used by any teachers of grades one through five.
 The approach reduces the teacher’s planning time for physical education, and it provides students with fitness activities that they enjoy and skills that they can use in and out of the classroom.